Mirror (Lil Wayne song): Release and production

 "Mirror" was released as the album's sixth and final single from the album Tha Carter IV (2011).
-Young Money, Cash Money and Universal Republic Records released the track to American urban contemporary radio stations, which began adding the track to their playlists on September 13, 2011.
+Young Money, Cash Money and Universal Republic Records released the track to American urban contemporary radio stations on September 13, 2011.
 On November 1, 2011, the single was re-released in the same format and to rhythmic contemporary stations by Cash Money and Universal Republic Records.
 The song was made available in the United Kingdom via digital download on December 18, 2011.
+The track is featured on Wayne's first greatest hits album, I Am Music (2023), and Mars's first compilation album, Collaborations (2026).

 Ramon "REO" Owen of the Soundkillers produced "Mirror" with co-production by the Smeezingtons.
 Dwayne Carter, Peter Hernandez, Philip Lawrence and Owen wrote the song.
 Michael "Banger" Cadahia and his assistant Edward "Jewfro" Lidow recorded it at CMR South Studios in Miami, Florida.
 The single was mixed at the Record Plant in Los Angeles by Fabian Marascuillo, with Ghazi Hourani as the mixing assistant.
 It was mastered by Brian "Big Bass" Gardner at Bernie Grundman Mastering.